How It Feels

 inserted very far into the ear, and it provides a reading in only a few

 seconds.
 For this reason, the ear thermometer is widely used in doctor offices and hospitals.
 But it may be less accurate than rectal

-Taking your temperature with a plastic strip
+Taking your temperature with a thermometer that is placed on the skin, such as a plastic strip

 There is very little risk of complications from